Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/Views/IViewLoadManager.md

 ---|---
 Assembly|Catel.MVVM
 Namespace|Catel.MVVM.Views
-Available on|.NET Framework 4.5, .NET Framework 4.6, Portable Class Libraries, Windows 10.0 (Universal Apps), Xamarin - Android, Xamarin - iOS
+Available on|.NET Framework 4.5, .NET Framework 4.6, Portable Class Libraries, Unknown, Windows 10.0 (Universal Apps), Xamarin - Android, Xamarin - iOS

 ```
 public interface IViewLoadManager
 ```

-Manager that handles top =&gt; bottom loaded events for all views inside an application.

-    The reason this class is built is that in non-WPF technologies, the visual tree is loaded from bottom =&gt; top.
+Manager that handles top =&gt; bottom loaded events for all views inside an application.The reason this class is built is that in non-WPF technologies, the visual tree is loaded from bottom =&gt; top.
 However, Catel heavily relies on the order to be top =&gt; bottom.